hulvdan/cookier/TASKS_HULVDAN.md

-x new run: difficulty: wiggling achievement requirements x new run: build: back button x new run: build: show builds

-* new run: build: selecting build -> switching to weapons
+x new run: difficulty: wiggling achievement requirements x new run: build: back button x new run: build: show builds x new run: back button: reacts to backspace / esc x new run: build: selecting build -> switching to weapons

 * new run: build:
 * new run: build:
 * new run: build: